 Yoga, mindfulness, meditation and deep breathing can help reduce overall levels of stress.
 The Breathr App from Kelty Mental Health is a good resource to get started on mindfulness meditation.

-Foods that can support your mood include fatty fish rich in omega-3s, nuts (walnuts, almonds, cashews and peanuts), avocados, beans, leafy greens (spinach, kale and Brussels sprouts), and fresh fruit such as blueberries.
+Foods that can support your mood include fatty fish rich in omega-3s, nuts (walnuts, almonds, cashews and peanuts), avocados, beans, leafy greens (spinach, kale and brussels sprouts), and fresh fruit such as blueberries.

-Remember, the information absorb can affect how we feel.
+Remember, the information we absorb can affect how we feel.
 We should monitor what we read with care.

 It matters more than you think.
 One way to get sleep better is to take a break from the stimulation of screens — TV, phones, tablets or computers — in the two hours before bedtime.